Axis-pizza/Axis_docs/requirements/20-stocktoken-xstocks-raydium-execution-requirements.md

 * Secondary market display

 Being listed in the official xStocks asset universe does not imply Axis readiness.

+StockToken allocation in the Asset Universe represents candidate coverage, not launch-ready execution coverage.

+A StockToken may exist in the Axis asset universe while still being marked route-required, pricing-required, mint-required, or disabled.

+Only a smaller manually reviewed subset may become execution-enabled after passing the gates in this document.

 ## 20.3 Non-Goals